Tutorial: Variable speed fan for Raspberry temperature controller

 from rpi_hardware_pwm import HardwarePWM

-def set_pwm(pin, frequency, duty_cycle):
+def set_pwm(pwm_channel, frequency, duty_cycle):

-pwm = HardwarePWM(pin, frequency).
+pwm = HardwarePWM(pwm_channel, frequency).

 pwm.start(duty_cycle)